 Requesters can also apply for a fee waiver if they are on public assistance or have a low or no income and include it in the mail instead of the processing fee.

-Arrest records where a person has been charged with a crime but acquitted or found not guilty can be expunged or sealed upon request, but they must contact an attorney to begin this process.
-If successful, these arrests will no longer appear on the person’s criminal record.
+Arrest records where a person has been charged with a crime but acquitted or found not guilty can be expunged or sealed upon request, but the arrestee must contact an attorney to begin this process.
+If successful, these arrests will no longer appear on the person’s broader criminal record.

 Are Juvenile Records Public in California?

-Juvenile records are always confidential in California, and the concerned court will automatically seal them after the subject turns 18.555 If not, the subject can ask for them to be sealed.
+Juvenile records are always confidential in California, and the concerned court will automatically seal them after the subject turns 18 based on the California Welfare & Institution Code 827.9.
+If not, the subject can ask for them to be sealed.

-Find Out Who is On the California Sex Registry
+Find Out Who Is on the California Sex Offender Registry

 - Full name and aliases